freemansoft/docker-scripts/README.md

 | `docker volume rm <volume>` | remove the persistent volume |

 # Opening a command line prompt on the VM hosting docker
 Windows and Mac Docker desktop runs in a VM.
 The named volumes are inside that VM.
-You can look at the named volumes in the MobyLinux VM that hosts the docker containers with teh following steps.
+You can look at the named volumes in the MobyLinux VM that hosts the docker containers with the following steps.
 * `docker container run --rm -it -v /:/host alpine`
 * `chroot /host`
 * `ls /var/lib/docker/volumes/`
 This from [docker tips blog](https://nickjanetakis.com/blog/docker-tip-70-gain-access-to-the-mobylinux-vm-on-windows-or-macos).
 Works for Windows and Mac.

+# Named Volumes
+You will see some _redundancy_ in the actual names of the named volumes declared in _docker-compose.yml_ files.
+This is because docker-compose synthesizes the actual named volumen name.
+Docker prepends the directory docker-compose.yml directory name to the volume names specified in the docker-compose.yml files.
+This means that a named volume, `dog_data` run from inside the mongodb directory takes on the name `mongdb_dog_data`.

 # IDE Integration
 ## Writing and deploying code for Jupyter Notebooks (anaconda) and Tensorflow
 You can share a working / development directory using the file share.
 1. Enable file share for the correct drive using the _Docker --> Settings --> Shared Drive_ panel